kvintanaka/FileMover/README.md

 # FileMover
 Graphical UI to move file continuously from a low-space source to a destination for storage
+\

-GUI Being build using PyQt5
+GUI being build using PyQt5

 # Functionality
 * Continuously move file from source directory to destination directry